woodchen-ink/Zero/.github/TRANSLATION.md

 ## Translation Process

-We will go through the process as soon as possible, once you have been accepted you should get a Direct Message from @needleXO (zerodotemail) on Discord
+We will go through the process as soon as possible, once you have been accepted you should get a Direct Message from `@zerodotemail` on Discord

 1. After your application is approved, you'll be able to see the files that need translation
 2. Select a file to start translating